den1den/adaptive_cruise_control/project/safety-requirements/8-6 Specification and management of safety requirements.md

 - upper level
 - vise versa: every SR derived form this
 - specification on how they are verified:
   - including impact analysis
   - including assessment of functional safety (?)

-### 6.4.3.3 SR must comply with Clause 6
+### 6.4.3.3 SR must be verified
+It must be verified that SR complies with this clause

-### 6.4.3.3 SR must comply with Clause 7
+### 6.4.3.4 SR must be in the configuration management
+Configuration management is described in 8-7

 ## 6.5 Work products:
 - Safety plan (refined) of the above text